George Marion McClellan: Reception

 Critic Dickson D. Bruce Jr., who considers McClellan's poetry conservative and sentimentalist, notes that it generally treats common themes of the time such as "nature, love, or religion".
 According to the literary scholar Joan R. Sherman, McClellan's poems illustrate the poetic narrator's "struggle to deal with his 'double consciousness'".
 In other work, Sherman notes that McClellan "suffered keenly" from double consciousness as a "black artist" who was "highly intelligent, sensitive, ambitious, and race-proud".
 She describes his work as skillful and measured, while arguing that it evokes "spiritual" dissonance.
 Sterling Allen Brown "largely dismissed" McClellan's work, viewing it as "the same-old romantic escapism of much of African-American literature".

 Personal life

 McClellan married Mariah Augusta Rabb on October 3, 1888.
 They were probably separated by the 1920s, when McClellan lived in Los Angeles.
 He died on May 17, 1934, in New York City, and was buried in Louisville.

+George Marion McClellan Had two sons, Lochiel and Theodore.
+Lochiel was born in 1892, and Theodore in 1895.
+Theodore died due to untreated tuberculosis.